talwat/blog/docs/posts/arch-on-arm.md

 locale-gen
 ```

-You should also create `/etc/locale.conf` file and set the LANG variable properly:
+You should also create `/etc/locale.conf` and set the LANG variable properly:

 ```txt
 LANG=en_US.UTF-8